 Who to Pay Taxes to?

-This may not be a question you have to answer right away, but it will become an issue at some point.
-The United States requires its citizens to pay taxes no matter where they live, so long as they’re working.
+This may not be a question you must answer right away, but it will eventually become an issue.
+The United States requires its citizens to pay taxes no matter where they live, as long as they work.
 This is especially important for people who are self-employed, as they will have to handle their own tax responsibilities and not count on an employer to do that for them.

 It may help to talk to a tax service and get some advice about what kind of paperwork you need to file and how tax laws apply to you.
 You may also be required to pay local taxes even though you’re working online for clients that may be living in another country.
 The tax laws differ from one country to another, so make sure you know about the ones that apply to you.